Last updated on August 17, 2023 at 01:07 pm

 - Foster culture and engagement

 So, where to begin?
-Here are our four best practices for mobile HR Communication.
+Here are our four best practices for creating a mobile HR Communication strategy.

 1. Think About the Audience First

-If you are sending messages using outdated systems that need to be updated manually (think Excel sheets and paper address books), chances are, you’re missing parts of your audience.
+If you’re sending messages using outdated systems that need to be updated manually (think Excel sheets and paper address books), chances are, you’re missing parts of your audience.